We’re Shedding Light on the World of Alternative Investing

 When building your investment portfolio, having a healthy balance of different types of investments is key.
 Depending on your financial situation and portfolio goals, alternative assets are one type of investment option that could help you diversify your portfolio.
+But what is alternative investing, and what types of assets are available for this investment strategy?
+MicroVentures is sharing more information on this topic below.

-To understand what alternative investing is, let’s first define traditional asset classes.
-Traditional asset classes include stocks, bonds, ETFs, and mutual funds.
-Each asset class can be further categorized by variables that include, but are not limited to, market capitalization, geography, industry, and market development.
+Each traditional asset class can be further categorized by variables that include, but are not limited to, market capitalization, geography, industry, and market development.
 Apple common stock, for instance, is generally considered a large-cap domestic value stock of a company based in a developed market.
+While this can add more nuance to the difference between the two, overall alternative assets are any type of investment that falls outside of the traditional asset types we mentioned above.

-Types of alternative investing
+Types of Alternative Investing

 Real Estate